intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/README.md

 ![Visual Studio 2022 template parameters window](./img/template_parameters.png)

+> Note that, unlike Visual Studio 2022, Visual Studio 2019 does not give you the option to configure the template parameters; your app will be created with the default values.

 The template will create a new ASP.NET Core MVC application that is pre-configured to use the Industrial App Store for authentication.
 The `README.md` file for the new project provides additional instructions for completing the setup.

 # Creating an App using `dotnet new`

-If you are not using Visual Studio 2022, you can create a new C# project using the `dotnet new` command from the command line as follows:
+If you are not using Visual Studio, you can create a new C# project using the `dotnet new` command from the command line as follows:

 ```
 mkdir MyNewApp.Web
 cd MyNewApp.Web
 dotnet new iasmvc
 ```

-> Note that projects created using the template target .NET 6.
-If you are using a version of Visual Studio earlier than 2022 (e.g. Visual Studio 2019), you will have to modify the `<TargetFramework>` property in the project file to target .NET 5 or .NET Core 3.1, as versions of Visual Studio earlier than 2022 cannot build .NET 6 projects.

 ## Specifying Project Parameters